prashant092/ScoreBoard/README.md

 This is a ScoreBoard application built with Java that allows users to start, update, finish, and get in-progress games.
+For Dependency management we are using maven, so for running all the testcases please use mvn clean install . from your IDE.

 Usage
 To use the ScoreBoard application, simply create an instance of the FootBallScoreboard class and call its methods.
 Here's an example: